xyryc/xyryc/README.md

 <br>
 <h2>👨‍💻 About Me</h2>
 <p>
- I'm Anik from Bangladesh, a frontend developer specializing in crafting efficient web applications.
+ I'm Md Talath Un Nabi from Bangladesh, a frontend developer specializing in crafting efficient web applications.
 Proficient in React.js, Tailwind CSS, and the MERN stack, I deliver clean and scalable solutions.
 </p>

 <h2>💻 Technologies I use.</h2>